Skip to content

 This script checks the status of the OS distribution, distro, and available system libraries.
 This check is a non-exhaustive.
 It looks for only the most important dependencies, such as the GCC version, GLIBC version, and so on.

 To simulate an AFU, replicate the ASE source tree and add the AFU-specific configuration.
 The OPAE installation includes several scripts to accomplish this task.
-The primary script, afu_sim_setup
+The primary script, afu_sim_setup, is in the OPAE bin directory.

 usage: afu_sim_setup [-h] -s SOURCES [-p PLATFORM] [-t {VCS,QUESTA,MODELSIM}]